Centre Director Tony Ryan works with academics, experts and refugees co-creating sustainable solutions to life at the Za’atari refugee camp.

-The sustainable solutions developed in response to the humanitaria crisis are the sort of solutions the world needs in order to respond to another crisis: the environmental one.
+The sustainable solutions developed in response to humanitarian crisis are the sort of solutions needed to respond to another crisis: the environmental one.

-To deal with this crisis means we must reduce global consumption by recycling more materials.
+To deal with environmental crisis we must reduce global consumption by recycling more materials.
 We also have to find ways to grow food in a changing climate - one with less water and more C02.
-New ways of providing power when natural resources out (ideally we would use these green alternative before this) are vital.
+New ways of providing power when natural resources run out (ideally we would use green alternative before this) are vital.

-And we have to face the predictions that estimate there will be millions of environmental refugees as a result of climate change.
+And predictions estimate there will be millions of environmental refugees as a result of climate change.
 So finding innovative ways to help displaced people is part of creating a sustainable future.